podio/platform-todo-app-tutorial/Readme.md

 ####Assumed knowledge

-It is assumed that you have a solid understanding about the following libraries and technologies:
+It is assumed that you have a solid understanding around the following libraries and technologies:

 - jQuery
 - JavaScript Promises